michaelmarty/UniDec/unidec/src/UNICHROM_PERFORMANCE_PLAN.md

   cache requires distinct immutable storage and must pass the `zzsig` oracle.
 - `softargmax` has its own OpenMP loop inside HDF5's scan-parallel call; avoid introducing another nested level there.
-Point smoothing's UniChrom path is now scan-parallel with private sums; keep its other callers unchanged and never reintroduce shared scratch counters under an outer pragma.
+Point smoothing's UniChrom path is scan-parallel with private sums and swaps its two cube buffers after writing the result; keep its other callers unchanged and never reintroduce shared scratch counters under an outer pragma.
-- Allocate inactive z/m regularizer tables only when used.
-Mass-bin lower indexes and interpolation weights are now precomputed after mass-axis selection; preserve output summation order and non-finite handling under review.
+- Inactive z/m regularizer tables, harmonic charge tables and point-smoothing sums are now allocated only when used.
+Mass-bin lower indexes and interpolation weights are precomputed after mass-axis selection; preserve output summation order and non-finite handling under review.
 Further output work should target measured FFT/gather costs.
 - Measure preprocessing, merger I/O and output writes before changing them.